open-edge-insights/eii-messagebus/README.md

 $ make
 ```

-This will compile only the C library for the EIS Message Bus.
+This will compile only the C library for the EII Message Bus.
 If you wish to
 build with the Python binding, then specify the `WITH_PYTHON` flag when
 executing the `cmake ` command (as shown below).